 Whether a project is an “alteration” or “new development” has big-time implications for both sponsors and buyers.
 A sponsor would always prefer an alteration; if they’re developing a vacant lot, that isn’t possible, but sprucing up an existing structure has significant advantages.

 Before checking out properties, you should know a couple of things.
 Closing costs can be significantly higher than a resale transaction.
-We will get into the details below, but for now, be aware closing costs remain about 2% higher, primarily because of transfer taxes.
+We will get into the details below, but for now, be aware that closing costs remain about 2% higher, primarily because of transfer taxes.

 If you’re buying a standard resale apartment, a good rule of thumb is it’ll take 2-3 months to close.
 For new development, though, that can be pretty much anything.
 Projects start selling long before the building is complete, and listings often go up before construction.

-You’ll also usually discover more apartments than listed online, especially for large buildings.
+You’ll also usually discover more apartments than are listed online, especially for large buildings.
 There’s no point in marketing twenty identical one-bedrooms simultaneously, and you can learn what other units may be available at the sales office.

 Down the road, you must pay particular attention to property taxes because those are estimates.

-An offering plan provides details about the building and the apartment’s future features delivered to the buyer.
+An offering plan details the building and the apartment’s future features delivered to the buyer.
 It is a legal document and must comply with the Attorney General’s regulations.
 Your attorney will review the offering plan before you enter a purchase contract.

 Apartment items specified in the offering plan include: